emacstheviking/gnuprolog-redisclient/README.md

 UPDATE
 ======
-*As of Fri 24 Apr 2015 18:10:55 BST* I can verify that this library is fully functional against Redis 3.0.0 (00000000/0) 64 bit running on my iMac.
-So, it's still good to go for your projects.
+*As of Tue 1st Nov 2016* I can verify that this library is fully functional against Redis 3.2.5 (00000000/0) 64 bit running on my iMac.
+So, it's still good to go for your projects!

 What it does
 ============